Walter Farrell, O.P., Death, 1951-11-23

 Scope and Contents

 This collection contains personal materials relating to friars after they have left the order, passed away, or transferred to another province.
-Each friar's file contents are mostly limited to their novitiate records, canonical assignments, historically important correspondence, and a small number of personal items if desired upon their passing.
+Each friar's file contents are mostly contain to their novitiate records, canonical assignments, historically important correspondence, and a small number of personal items if desired upon their passing.
 Within the broader collection, each Friar is sorted as a series.

 This collection is a work in progress and any use of these files requires the explicit permission of the Provincial.
 Contact the Archivist to discuss access or inquire about friars that may not been cataloged yet.